TOPIC PAGE: War in Ukraine, gas crisis

 Europe prepared for a difficult winter although rising storage fullness levels, falling demand and more import capacity for liquefied natural gas (LNG) have helped it get by, assuming there will not be an extensive cold spell.

-As of 6 March, storage facilities across Europe were 54% full compared with just 20% last March.
+As of 11 October, storage facilities across Europe were 97% full compared with 88% the same time last year.

 Demand has been decreasing by more than 20% in the industrial sector in north-west European countries and by 20-30% for households in Germany, according to official data.